Cassigneul, Jean-Pierre, La Curieuse, 1991

 1991

-Original color lithograph on Arches paper for Toquades by Françoise Sagan, Paris, Mazo Lebouc S.A. Éditions, 1991, pl.
+Original lithograph in color on Arches paper for Toquades by Françoise Sagan, Paris, Mazo Lebouc S.A. Éditions, 1991, pl.
 8

 59 x 42 cm

-Numbered in pencil lower left on 200, signed by the artist in pencil lower right
+Numbered in pencil lower left of 200, signed by the artist in pencil lower right

 The book also includes two color lithographs, a bandeau and a cul-de-lampe.